alinul/overmatch-releases/README.md

 ## Credits

 - Hero portraits via [Liquipedia](https://liquipedia.net/overwatch/) — © Blizzard, used as reference templates only
-- Counter data synthesized from community guides (see "What it does")
+- Counter data synthesized from community guides
 - Built in C# / WPF on .NET 8 with [OpenCvSharp](https://github.com/shimat/opencvsharp) for image matching